ssstl/MAX-Facial-Age-Estimator-Web-App/README.md

 The Facial Age Estimator endpoint must be available at `http://localhost:5000` for the web app to successfully start.

+PS: You can start another version of our Web-App, i.e., app_trackerV01.py ,designed to adopt object tracking algorithm to reduce the latency.
 #### 4. Instructions for Docker (Optional)

 To run the web app with Docker the containers running the web server and the REST endpoint need to share the same